-Be sure the parking brake is firmly set when parked and the shift lever is in the PARK position.
-When parking on a hill, you should apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+When parking on a hill, it is important to turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.
+Apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+The parking brake should always be applied whenever the driver is not in the vehicle

-- Always fully apply the parking brake when leaving your vehicle or it may roll and cause damage or injury.
-Also be certain to leave the transmission in PARK.
-Failure to do so may allow the vehicle to roll and cause damage or injury. - Never leave children alone in a vehicle.
+- Never use the PARK position as a substitute for the parking brake.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured.
-Do not leave the key in the ignition.
-A child could operate power windows, other controls or move the vehicle. - Be sure the parking brake is fully disengaged before driving.
-Failure to do so can lead to brake problems due to excessive heating of the rear brakes.
+A child or others could be seriously or fatally injured. - Do not leave the key fob in the ignition switch.
+A child could operate power windows, other controls, or move the vehicle.